 Table of Contents

-People who suffer from addiction become obsessed with whatever it is they are addicted to.
+People who suffer from addiction become obsessed with drinking or their drug or choice.
 Their waking hours are dedicated to feeding their addiction.
 They are either looking for the money to buy the next lot of drugs or alcohol, trying to find it, or are completely under the influence of drugs or alcohol.
 This has an appalling effect on people’s lives.
 Relationships break down and personal health is neglected.

 Malnutrition is a common problem with people who have addictions.
 People who are suffering from addiction might choose to go hungry so that they can use money to feed their habits rather than buy food.
 Malnutrition leaves people vulnerable to numerous health problems.
 Persistent substance abuse exposes people to many different health risks, some of which are life-threatening.
 Those who inject risk of hepatitis or HIV from using infected needles, and the risk of overdose is always near.
 Thousands of people die every year in accidents that occurred when they were under the influence of drugs or alcohol.
 Constant drug or alcohol abuse damages organs and can cause depression and mental illness.
 If you use drugs or alcohol, you are putting yourself at risk on many different levels.
 You may already have an addiction.
 That means you have a serious illness that needs to be treated.
 The good news is that millions of people like yourself have learned how to manage their addiction and achieve and maintain sobriety.
 People who have hit the darkest depths of despair have managed to get their lives back on track, and you can too.
 Contact LifeSync Malibu now to learn what treatment options are the best match for your needs.
 Call 866-491-4426 to Speak With an Addiction Specialist

 - (2) Drugfacts: Understanding Drug Use and Addiction